DataExMachina-dev/side-eye-public/README.md

 that facilitates the creation of dashboards backed by snapshot data.

 ## Installation
-- Log into app.exray.dev with your work email (if a personal Google account is used, the collected data will be accessible only to that one user instead of it being shared with everyone using an email address from the same domain)
+- Log into [app.exray.dev](https://app.exray.dev) with your work email
+  - a personal Google account can also be used, in which case the collected data will be accessible only to your user, instead of it being shared with everyone using an email address from the same domain
 - Copy your organization’s API token
+  - click on your user's avatar in the top right corner, copy the "agent token" (verifying that the organization's domain name is indeed the domain of email addresses you want to share snapshot data with)
-- Install the Ex-Ray agent on all the machines
+- Install the Ex-Ray agent on all the machines hosting processes that you want to monitor
+  - on each machine, run `curl https://sh.exray.dev/ | sh -s - -t <tenant-token>`,
+    replacing `<tenant-token>` with the organization's API token copied from the Ex-Ray web app.
+  - the script will install the agent through a snap package.
+Installation uses `sudo`; you might need to enter your password.
+  - to uninstall the agent, do `sudo snap remove --purge exray-agent`

+## Future plans

+TODO

 ## Get in touch